-The Joint Housing Land Availability Study (JHLAS) for 2016-2017 was published on the 28th November 2017.
-It indicated that PCC had a 5.1 year land supply.
-This meets the target of 5 years, but is below the trigger for further investigation (5.5 years) established by the AMR.
-The 2017-2018 JHLAS is currently under production.
+The Joint Housing Land Availability Study (JHLAS) for 2017-2018 was published on the 14th January 2019.
+It indicated that PCC had a 4.5 year land supply.
+This falls below the target of 5 years and is below the trigger for further investigation (5.5 years) established by the AMR.
+This is the first year that PCC has not had a 5 year land supply since 2014.
+A number of LDP allocations which have not progressed with planning applications have now fallen out of the 5 year land supply, in accordance with WG guidance.
+These sites and the overall LDP housing requirement will be re-assessed as part of the Review of the LDP.
+The 2018-2019 JHLAS is currently under production.

-Other housing indicators suggest a slowing of the market in AMR 5, both in terms of permissions granted & in terms of units built.
-286 new dwellings were built in this monitoring period.
-In total 2103 dwellings have been completed since Plan adoption, in comparison with a target of 2640.
-This is 20% below the target and therefore the trigger for further investigation has been met.
+419 new dwellings were built in this monitoring period.
+In total 2522 dwellings have been completed since Plan adoption, in comparison with a target of 3280 by AMR 6.
+This is 23% below the target and therefore the trigger for further investigation has been met.
 Analysis conducted as part of the Plan Review suggests that the overall population and household projections used to derive the LDP target were high in comparison with more recent projections and that migration levels over the last 5 years have been below historic levels.
 This is likely to have impacted on local build rates.
 Further analysis of housing need will take place as part of Plan Review.